November means Christmas Tree Permit Season in the Sierra

-On November 1st tree permits started being sold at most National Forest Service offices around the Sierra.
-With nine National Forests in the Sierra you would think that your choices are plentiful.
-However several national forests in the sierra are closed to Christmas Tree Hunting.
+In Early November each year tree permits started being sold at most National Forest Service offices around the Sierra.
+With nine national forests in the Sierra you would think that your choices are plentiful.
+However several national forests in the Sierra are closed to Christmas Tree Hunting.

 Here is a list of links to the Forest service stations in your area to determine the best time and locations for trees near you.